 At its very essence, this backlog is an issue of information–evidence and knowledge.
 It begs many questions regarding politics at a local, state and national level, women’s health and safety, how government funds are and should be delegated, the effectiveness of rape kits as a means to justice for victims of sexual assault, and so on.
 In my own research I have not found much consensus between the available resources.
 As a public we are uninformed and misinformed, and those responsible for informing us (governmental bodies, journalists) are able to slack because as a public, we are unaware.
 Awareness is a necessary precondition for action.
 Knowledge is the critical factor that connects the two.

 The RAPE/DETROIT Project

 Beginning today–Friday, November 12–small donation repositories will be placed at The Burton Theatre as an effort to bring awareness to the rape kit backlog in Detroit.
-Throughout the rest of November, you can contribute money to help purchase “Rape Detroit” by Nate Czarling, whose artwork is currently on exhibit at The Burton.
-The t-shirt is priced at $100.
+Throughout the rest of November, you can contribute money to help purchase “Rape Detroit,” a wearable art installation by Nate Czarling, whose work is currently on exhibit at The Burton.
+The piece is priced at $100.
 Once the asking price is met and the artist is paid, any additional donations will be used to further spread awareness to Detroit’s public and victims.
 I will wear the t-shirt every day from December 1 to December 31.

 The RAPE/DETROIT Project is my effort to bring attention to a cause I have been concerned and frustrated with for some time.
 It is my hope that by bringing attention to the rape kit backlog, discussions will be sparked and relationships will be forged so that we as a community can move together toward knowledge and action.